risingwavelabs/risingwave-docs-legacy/docs/superset-integration.md

 ### Install and start RisingWave

-To install and start RisingWave locally, see [Run RisingWave](get-started.md#run-risingwave).
-We recommend running RisingWave locally for demo purposes.
 To install and start RisingWave locally, see the [Get started](..//docs/get-started.md) guide.
 We recommend running RisingWave locally for demo purposes.

 Connect to a streaming source.
 For details on connecting to streaming sources and what sources are supported with RisingWave, see [CREATE SOURCE](../docs/sql/commands/sql-create-source.md).